What Are My Tenant Rights if Mold is in My Apartment?

 If your landlord refuses to take action after you have notified them of the mold problem, you may want to request a mold inspection.
 In many cases, landlords will not act until a formal inspection has confirmed the presence of mold.

 A trained inspector will be able to find any existing or potential sources of moisture in your building that could lead to mold growth.
-They will also be able to determine the extent of the problem and recommend remediation.
+They will also be able to determine the extent of the mold problem and recommend remediation.

 Once the mold inspector has completed the assessment, they will provide you with a detailed report of their findings.
-This may help you and your landlord determine a long-term solution to the problem.
+This may help you and your landlord determine a long-term solution to the mold contamination problem.

-4) Consider Legal Action
+8. Consider Legal Action

 If your landlord still refuses to address the mold problem, you may have no choice but to take legal action.
 You can typically file these types of lawsuits in small claims court.
 However, prior to making any decisions, we highly recommend consulting with an attorney to further explain possible options and potential outcomes.